-Drama is a vibrant and popular subject that is taught to all Year 7 and 8 and can be developed at both GCSE and A Level.
+Drama is a vibrant and popular subject that is taught to all Year 7, 8 and 9 and can be developed at both GCSE and A Level.

 Key Stage 3

-In Years 7 & 8 students will study a selection of topics:
+Students will study a selection of topics:

 - Greek Theatre

 - Ensemble theatre - The Mobile Phone Show

 It is expected that the range of skills covered will broaden each year and that skills will be revisited and developed.
 On the whole, each class will follow the same schemes over the two years with some tasks being differentiated.

 - Component 1: Devising Theatre (40% of final GCSE grade) - using stimulus materials to create a short play, while writing a portfolio analysing and evaluating your process.

 - Component 2: Performance from Text (20% of final GCSE grade) – performing two extracts from a play, in the form of a scene and/or a monologue.